All humanity is one undivided and indivisible family.

 • Practicing Vulnerability: Being open about your own experiences can foster connection.

-• Empathizing with Adversaries: Crucially, Gandhi advocated trying to understand the perspective, values, and suffering even of opponents, seeing this as vital for peace while remembering that understanding does not require agreement.
+• Empathizing with Adversaries: Crucially, Gandhi advocated for trying to understand the perspective, values, and suffering of opponents, seeing this as vital for peace, while recognizing that understanding does not require agreement.

 • Using Gandhi’s Talisman: When facing a decision, “Recall the face of the poorest and weakest man [whom] you may have seen, and ask yourself if the step you contemplate is going to be of any use to him.”
 Imagine a community organizer facing a difficult decision about allocating limited resources.
 Remembering Gandhi’s Talisman, she pictures the most vulnerable person she knows in the community – an elderly resident struggling with mobility.
 She asks herself, “Will this decision truly help her?”
 This empathetic check shifts her perspective, leading to a more equitable choice that prioritizes genuine needs.